West London Wildcats

 The West London Wildcats is an Australian rules football and netball club based in London, England.
-The club fields teams in each of the three men's AFL London divisions – Premiership, Conference and Social and each of the two women's divisions - Premiership and Conference.
+The club fields teams in each of the three men's AFL London divisions – Premiership, Conference and Social and each of the two women's divisions – Premiership and Conference.
 The men's reserves team is known as the Shepherds Bush Raiders and wear a green and gold guernsey, while the Social team is known as the Ealing Emus and wear a black, red and yellow guernsey.

-The Wildcats are regarded as the most successful Australian rule football club in Europe, and outside of Australia, tallying 43 premierships in the club's history.
+The Wildcats are regarded as the most successful Australian rules football club in Europe, and outside of Australia, tallying 43 premierships in the club's history.